Authorities name the Puerto Rican airmen killed in the military plane crash in Georgia

 (CNN)Puerto Rico's National Guard on Thursday identified the nine airmen killed a day earlier when an aging cargo plane nosedived into a Georgia highway.

-The WC-130 plane, from the 156th Airlift Wing on the island, was flying Thursday from Savannah to Tucson, Arizona, when it crashed.
-The plane was at least 50 years old, an official familiar with the aircraft told CNN.
-But Col. Pete Boone, vice commander of the Savannah-based 165th Airlift Wing, told reporters Thursday the plane was manufactured in the late 1970s.
+The WC-130 plane, from the 156th Airlift Wing on the island, was flying from Savannah to Tucson, Arizona, when it crashed shortly after takeoff.

 "Taking care of our fallen airmen's families and loved ones is our top priority," said Brig.
 Gen. Isabelo Rivera, adjutant general of the Puerto Rico National Guard.